Grizzlies Grannies and Grandpas prepare for playoff performances

-Back to when Lorenzen Wright and Shane Battier were on the Grizzlies, another team was forming in Memphis.
+Back when Lorenzen Wright and Shane Battier were on the court, another team was forming in Memphis.
 The Grizzlies Grannies and Grandpas are still hitting the court nearly two decades later.

 Fans can still see the Grizzlies Grannies and Grandpas from the stands during a Grizz game.